jmussman/The-Dependency-Game/README.md

     * Or, at the command line in the project run "mvn install" (you have to have Maven installed as a command on your computer)
 4. Clone this project (The Dependency Game) from GitHub to your computer:
     * `git clone git@github.com:jmussman/The-Dependency-Game.git`
-5. Open this project in your IDE.
+5. Open this project in your IDE as a Maven project (import as Maven, add as Maven, etc.).

 ### Project Steps